-You won’t want to miss RSPB Haweswater’s rare and beautiful wildlife, nor the chance to explore its dramatic mountain setting.
+You won’t want to miss Haweswater’s rare and beautiful wildlife, nor the chance to explore its dramatic mountain setting.

 It’s a place where elusive red squirrels scurry up trees, ring ouzels glide over the hills, salmon swim in the rivers and mountain ringlet butterflies make the most of the alpine wildflowers.